Robert Molesworth, 1st Viscount Molesworth: Death and succession

 The 1st Viscount died in Dublin on 22 May 1725 at the age of sixty-nine and was buried in Swords.
-His widow, Letitia, died "of a great cold" on St Patrick's Day 1729 and was buried privately in St. Audoen's Church Dublin.
+His widow, Letitia, died "of a great cold" on Saint Patrick's Day 1729 and was buried privately in St. Audoen's Church in Dublin.
 Their eldest son, John, succeeded as 2nd Viscount Molesworth in 1725.
 John, in turn, was succeeded by his younger brother Richard a year later in 1726.